berkeleymt/berkeley.mt/content/news/2026-03-31_bmmt-2026-logistics.md

   student ID throughout the day.
 If a student writes an incorrect ID on their test, they may not receive a score.**

-- An information packet about the tournament, containing a schedule, map, and other relevant information.
+- An information packet about the tournament, containing a schedule, maps, and other relevant information.

-- A voucher for pre-ordered t-shirts.
-This voucher can be redeemed at a table near the check-in area.
+- A voucher for pre-ordered lunches, which can be redeemed in front of Dwinelle Hall during the lunch break.

-- A voucher for pre-ordered lunches, which can be redeemed during the lunch break in front of Dwinelle Hall.
+- T-shirts if pre-ordered

 **Check-in closes promptly at 9:00 AM**, so please be on time.
 If you arrive after this time, your team will be late to the Puzzle Round, which puts them at